UPDATED May, 2023

-After an engaging conversation with a colleague about engaging coworkers, he told me about how corporations use personality tests to determine what type of person you are.
+After an interesting water-cooler conversation with a colleague about coworkers, he told me about how corporations use personality tests to determine what type of person you are.
 At first I was in disbelief and pictured my coworkers clicking away at BuzzFeed-esque quizzes to let a complex algorithm calculate their answers and provide them with an answer to help the company understand them.
 But if you think about it, knowing a coworker’s personality can actually help achieve greater productivity and increase solutions-based thinking if everyone just knew how to communicate with each individual.

 Corporations of all types have been known to use these tests, such as Sprint Nextel Corp. and Avis Budget Group, Inc., according to The Wall Street Journal.
 While many of these tests exist, it essentially comes down to finding the office introverts and extroverts.